data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 ### Intro (00:00)

 If you have any questions you can use the Q&A function.
-So if you're on zoom, and you hover over the video, it should be on the bottom below the video.
-It would say Q&A, and you can ask questions there, and then we'll spend some time to answer them during a break in the middle of the talk and then at the end of the talk as well. you hey Matt I saw you just logged in are you good to go yeah good to go whenever you are cool yeah I just I'll just do a quick intro talk about the meetup group talk about
+So, if you're on zoom, and you hover over the video, it should be on the bottom below the video.
+It would say Q&A, and you can ask questions there, and then we'll spend some time to answer them during a break in the middle of the talk, and then at the end of the talk as well.

+Hey Matt, I saw you just logged in.
+Are you good to go?

+Yeah, good to go whenever you are.

-Gao take like two minutes I'll start at
+Cool, yeah, I just, I'll just do a quick intro talk about the meetup group, talk about GA.
+I'll take like two minutes.
+I'll start at
+6:05 and then you can hop into your presentation.

+Sounds good.

+How's the new gig?

-6:05 and then you can hop into your presentation sounds good how's the new gig it's going pretty well week two yeah no no complaints yet it's been dropped a little bit into the deep end but that's okay what I was sort of looking for yeah is it what's it like on boarding during a pandemic so in my current role worst of it it's interesting secondly there wasn't a ton of onboarding there's a there's a bunch of stuff that I have to do kind of all on my own time you know compliance and all of that but there hasn't been a ton of onboarding so I don't know if that's just the nature of me joining in the middle of this project or something else but yeah I know I know about six different people and that's about it okay yeah that's interesting it's it's weird because in a sense like remote work or this environment we're in you
+It's going pretty well.
+Week two, yeah no no complaints yet.
+It's I've been dropped a little bit into the deep end, but that's okay.
+It' what I was sort of looking for.

+Yeah, is it, what's it like onboarding during a pandemic?

+So, in my current role, first of, it it's interesting.
+Secondly, there wasn't a ton of onboarding.
+There's a, there's a bunch of stuff that I have to do kind of all on my own time you know, compliance and all of that, but there hasn't been a ton of onboarding, so I don't know if that's just the nature of me joining in the middle of this project or something else, but yeah, I know, I know about six different people and that's about it.

+okay yeah that's interesting it's it's weird because in a sense like remote work or this environment we're in you